apache/druid/docs/development/extensions-core/protobuf.md

 protoc -o /tmp/metrics.desc ./quickstart/protobuf/metrics.proto
 ```

-### When use schema registry
+### When using Schema Registry

-At first make sure your schema registry version is later than 5.5.
-Next, we post this schema to schema registry.
+Make sure your Schema Registry version is later than 5.5.
+Next, we can post a schema to add it to the registry:

 ```
 POST /subjects/test/versions HTTP/1.1